SebastienParizel/Bowling/README.md

 ## Limitation
 1. The current application does not support insert of partial frame.
 It assumes the frame must be played to be encoded.
 So, it is not possible to get the score after 5 launches
 2. All the details are always display.
 It could be interesting to make this detail display configurable
+3. No log system is added for the moment but could be added.